 Research Services and Instruction

 The University Libraries provides a variety of instructional services tailored to the curricular and academic programs of the university's schools and colleges.
-Library instruction offered ranges from workshops to classes, and is aligned with and embedded in the university's undergraduate and graduate curricula.
+Library instruction ranges from workshops to classes, and is aligned with and embedded in the university's undergraduate and graduate curricula.
 Technology-rich instructional venues are available in all of the libraries.

 Research & Consultation Services

-Mason's integrated library information system and its discovery layer interface access an online catalog, circulation records and print course-reserves information.
-The information system can be used in any of the libraries from campus locations on the network or via the web.
+Mason's integrated library information system and its discovery layer interface access an online catalog, circulation, and print course-reserves information.
+The system can be used in any of the libraries from campus locations on the network or via the web.
 Electronic course reserves are provided through Blackboard (Bb), the university's learning management system.
 The Libraries' website, offers access to a variety of networked digital resources and electronically mediated services, including a virtual reference service.

 Current affiliations include the following: